pg-format/pgraphs/docs/pg-grammar.md

 ![](img/Direction.svg)

-Note that [whitespace](#space-and-comments) around direction is optional but required before direction `--` and `->` if the minus character could directly follows an unqouted identifier.
+Note that [whitespace](#space-and-comments) after direction is optional and before direction is mandatory only when following an unquoted identifier.

 ### Labels and properties